wazuh/wazuh-documentation/source/ossec_api.rst

 Installation
 ======================

 OSSEC Wazuh RESTful API requires you to have previously installed our OSSEC fork as your manager.
-You can download and install it following :ref:`these instructions <ossec_wazuh>`.
+You can download and install it following :ref:`these instructions <wazuh_installation>`.

 As well, OSSEC API works under a NodeJS server (v0.10.x) with Express module (4.0.x), and has the following dependencies: